DenizenScript/Denizen-For-Bukkit-Docs/source/index.rst

 immediately reflected in this guide.
 However, this does not mean that this document will become obsolete.
-Whenever there is a syntactical or technical change in Denizen, this guide will update as appropriate, as soon as possible, in the context of a beginner’s guide.
+Whenever there is a syntactical or technical change in Denizen, this guide will update as appropriate, as soon as possible, in the context of a beginner's guide.

 If you wish to see the full changelog, check out the **GitHub repo** (see `Important Links`_).
 All issue reports should there as well.